kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What information is contained in the Kansas Juvenile Record?

-The information included in the Kansas juvenile record includes; the offender’s personal information, full name, residential address, date of birth, sex.
-All relevant personal information apart from photograph and fingerprint is contained in the record.
+Information included in Kansas juvenile records typically includes: the offender’s personal information, full name, residential address, date of birth, and sex.
+All relevant personal information apart from photographs and fingerprints is contained in the record.
 Also included in the document is the offense committed by the young person, the date of trial, the type of trial court, and the sentencing for the crime committed.
 All this information is not disclosed to the public.
 For younger persons below the age of 14, the records are immediately expunged.
 Still, for persons older than 14, the records are sealed and kept away from public access.

 What Cases are Heard by Kansas Juvenile Courts?

-Juvenile courts in Kansas are charged with the responsibility of hearing the following cases;
+Juvenile courts in Kansas are generally charged with the responsibility of hearing the following cases:

 Any young person guilty of the above offense will be tried by a panel of young persons of the same age bracket.
 Many of the judges in the youth court are also offenders who have been tried and served their time in community service or other forms of sentencing.
 The court helps curb the excesses of young people in the state while also enlightening young people about their legal rights, even as offenders learn more about actions and consequences and accountability.
-However, when more severe offenses, and if committed by an adult, will be tried in a trial court, are committed by a young person, such crimes are tried in the family court or district court.
+Severe offenses committed by adults are tried in trial courts, while similar crimes committed by young people are handled in family or district courts..

 Who is Eligible to View Juvenile Records in Kansas?